 MA in Physics

 A student may obtain a master’s degree en route to the PhD.
-A student who only achieves a pass in the written comprehensive exam and completes the general requirements for the MA degree may apply for the master’s degree diploma.
+A student who achieves a pass in the written comprehensive exam and completes the general requirements for the MA may apply for the master’s degree.

-A total of eight courses (32 credits) are required (with grades of B– or higher).
+Eight courses (32 credits) are required, with grades of B– or higher.
 Of these, five must be lecture courses numbered between 500 and 850.
-These lecture courses must include CAS PY 581 Advanced Laboratory; CAS PY 511, 512 Quantum Mechanics; CAS PY 501 Mathematical Physics; CAS PY 521 Electrodynamics; and CAS PY 541 Statistical Physics I; and CAS PY 581 Advanced Laboratory (or an approved waiver of this course).
+These courses must include CAS PY 511, 512 Quantum Mechanics; CAS PY 501 Mathematical Physics; CAS PY 521 Electrodynamics; CAS PY 541 Statistical Physics I; and CAS PY 581 Advanced Laboratory (or an approved waiver of this course).

-Up to three non-lecture courses (numbered above 850) may be counted toward the course requirements, but no more than one directed study course and one seminar course may be counted toward the course requirements.
+Up to three non-lecture courses (numbered above 850) may be counted toward the course requirements, but with no more than one directed study course and one seminar course.

 In addition to the courses described above, first-year students are required to take GRS PY 961 and 962, Scholarly Methods in Physics.